Matt Snell

-Matthews Snell (born August 18, 1941) is a retired professional football player who played for the New York Jets.
+Matthews Snell (born August 18, 1941) is an American former professional football player who was a running back for the New York Jets of the American Football League (AFL) and National Football League (NFL).
 He was Jets' owner Sonny Werblin's first coup, prior to his 1965 acquisition of Joe Namath.
 A powerful fullback out of Ohio State University, Snell's 1964 signing jolted the crosstown Giants, who didn't draft Snell until the fourth round, and offered him a fraction of what the Jets gave him as their first-round choice.

-Early career
+Early life

 Born to Isaac and Annie, Snell attended Carle Place High School in the one-square-mile town of Carle Place, New York, where his picture resides in the Carle Place High School Athletic Hall of Fame.
 Snell played right halfback on a team that lost only two games while he started.
 He was awarded Newsday's Thorp Award for 1959 as the outstanding high school football player in Nassau County.

 At Ohio State University, Snell was a three-year starter and a consummate team player, active on both sides of the ball.
 In 1961, he played right halfback, often blocking for fullback Bob Ferguson or left halfback Paul Warfield.
 In 1962, Snell was moved to defensive end.
 In 1963, Snell's senior year, he was named starting fullback, going on to rush for 491 yards and 5 touchdowns.
 At the end of his senior season, Snell was named his team's most valuable player.

 Snell was named to the Ohio State Football All-Century Team in 2000 as a defensive end.